andrewberls/notes-cli/README.md

-notes                 # Show default annotations for all files in current directory (default) notes app/ -f broken  # Only examine files in the app/ directory and add the 'broken' flag notes -e tmp/ log/    # Ignore any files in tmp/ or log/
+notes                 # Show default annotations for all files in current directory (default) notes app/ -f broken  # Only examine files in the app/ directory and add the 'broken' flag notes -e tmp/ log/    # Ignore any files in tmp/ or log/ notes one.rb two.rb   # Show default annotations for one.rb and two.rb
 ```

 A sample run might look like the following: